Alcorn State University: History

-At first the school was exclusively for black males, but women were admitted in 1895.
+At first, the school was exclusively for black males, but women were admitted in 1895.
 Alcorn began with eight faculty members in 1871.
-Today the faculty and staff number more than 500.
+Today, the faculty and staff number more than 500.
 The student body has grown from 179 mostly local male students to more than 2,933 students from all over the world.

 In 1974, Alcorn Agricultural and Mechanical College was renamed Alcorn State University, representing the development of its programs.
-Governor William L. Waller signed House Bill 298 granting university status to Alcorn and the other state-supported colleges.
+Governor William L. Waller signed House Bill 298, granting university status to Alcorn and the other state-supported colleges.
 Alcorn had already become a more diversified university, with graduate programs.
-It provides an undergraduate education that enables students to continue their work in graduate and professional schools, engage in teaching, and enter other professions.
+It provides an undergraduate education that enables students to continue their studies in graduate and professional schools, pursue teaching, and enter other professions.
 It also provides graduate education to equip students for further training in specialized fields.